mutedmouse/HELK4SO/README.md

 # HELK4SO
-NOTE: I am currently testing and completing trials in a lab environment but will post the alpha version as soon as those tests are completed.
+STATUS: Currenlty working with authors and individuals on approvals and licensing for general release.
 Thank you for your patience.

 This repository is for integrating HELK capabilities into Security Onion instances.